TritonDataCenter/manta-mola/docs/system-crons.md

 * mako-gc: Runs on each Mako, takes output from gc/gc-create-links to find and tombstone dead objects.
 Also removes object tombstoned some number of days ago (21 days as of this writing).
+* mpu-gc: Runs as a Manta job.
+Takes output from sql-to-json to determine what records need to be garbage collected as a result of multipart uploads.
+* mpu-cleanup: Runs from the ops zone.
+Executes the instructions provided by the output of mpu-gc to clean up records related to multipart uploads.

 NOTE: There are three additional jobs scheduled in cron that don't aren't listed here.
 They are hourly compute metering, hourly request metering and a